-Bachelor of Music in Performance Bachelor of Music in Music Education Bachelor of Arts in Music
+Bachelor of Music in Performance Bachelor of Music in Music Education Bachelor of Arts in Music Bachelor of Arts in Music - Jazz Concentration

 Leonard and Renee Minsky Recital Hall Sunday, April 21, 2002 2:00 p.m.

 IX.
 FACULTY ADVISORS